yanmingng/mysite/README.md

 Dark Mode Support – Adapts to user preferences for dark or light mode. <br>
 GitHub Pages Hosting – Deployed and maintained through GitHub Pages.

-🛠 Technologies Used:
+🛠 Technologies Used: <br>
-HTML, CSS, JavaScript
+HTML, CSS, JavaScript <br>
-Flexbox & Grid for Layout
+Flexbox & Grid for Layout <br>
 Media Queries for Responsiveness

 📂 How to Use:
 Visit https://www.ngyanming.com/ to view the live site.